FreshMate-Fruit-Ripeness-Detection/.github/profile/README.md

 ## Project Scope

 The primary objective of this project is to develop a fruit ripeness classification system with the following features:
-- Image Classification: The model is designed to classify fruit ripeness in images uploaded by users into three categories: unripe, ripe, or rotten.
+- The model is designed to classify fruit ripeness in images uploaded by users into three categories: unripe, ripe, or rotten.
-- isi informasi
-- isi informasi
-- isi informasi
+- Provide users with detailed nutritional information for each identified fruit, such as vitamins and minerals.
+- Integrate a user-friendly interface where users can upload a fruit photo and instantly receive ripeness status.

 ## Technology Stack